-Our children are surrounded by toxic pollutants, but if we know where they are hiding and we stay away from them the best we can, we can make a positive difference in their overall health and well-being.
+Our children are surrounded by dangerous chemicals, but if we know where they are hiding and we stay away from them the best we can, we can make a positive difference in their overall health and well-being.
 This information is so important because our baby’s systems are still developing and chemicals that hide in foods, water, furniture, toys, etc. can effect them for the long term.
 Reducing their exposure while in the womb and while they are young is critical.

 Neurotoxicants are chemicals that damage the nervous system; they are linked to the continuing rise in learning, behavior and other developmental problems.
 The Environmental Protection Agency (EPA) has created a list with the strongest evidence of developmental neurotoxins, and the Feingold Association has taken that list and broken it down to show which ones are of most concern to our little ones.

 The Feingold Association of the United States, Inc., founded in 1976, is a non-profit organization whose purposes are to support its members in the implementation of the Feingold Program and to generate awareness of the potential role of foods and synthetic additives in behavioral, learning and health problems.
 The program is based on a diet eliminating synthetic colors, synthetic flavors, aspartame, and the preservatives BHA, BHT and TBHQ.